-NEW: Players must leave their hand on the card, so they cannot see the numbers when they are claiming the card.
+NEW: Players must place hand flat on card while they are claiming the card and saying the last stage.
+Only after they have said this can they remove their hand to give the full solution.
 This prevents pupils from claiming the card before they have worked out the complete solution!

-Claiming a card
+Claiming a card (NEW)

-- ✓ Lay hand flat on card and keep there. - ✓ Last stage announced first.
+- ✓ Lay hand flat on card and keep there. - ✓ Last stage announced first, with hand on card. - ✓ Take hand off card to explain full solution.